jsmatias/AIOD-rest-api/README.md

 4 rows in set (0.03 sec)
 ```

-For ease of use, you can also make use of the script in `scripts/run_mysql_server.sh`.

 #### Persistent Storage

 The data is persistent when simply stopping and restarting the server: